 Sick Pay - means the pay that an individual may be awarded when he or she is absent on sick leave.

-Period of illness - means any period in which an employee of an Institute of Technology is medically unfit to carry out his/her full duties irrespective of whether the employing institute is open for normal business or not.
+Period of illness - means any period in which an employee of an ETB is medically unfit to carry out his/her full duties irrespective of whether the employing institution is open for normal business or not.

 1. Introduction